cansyl/CROssBAR/COVID-19_KGs/README.md

 - They were retrieved from DrugBank database, v5.1.6 release.
 - To incorporate only the most relevant drug-target interactions, a drug overrepresentation analysis was applied in terms of the target genes/proteins in the KG using hypergeometric distribution, as described at the end.
 - Drugs in the curated COVID-19 specific drug list of DrugBank were connected to the COVID-19 disease node and related target proteins in the KG -if present-.
-- Drugs from curated results in new and critical SARS-CoV-2 related publications such as Gordon et al. [Gordon-2020] were also incorporated by mapping to corresponding target proteins.
 - Edge color: green

 **2b.
 Compound-target interactions from experimentally measured bioactivities**